Fabry Disease

 Family History

-- Female relatives may have milder or variable symptoms due to lyonization.
+Female relatives may have mild or variable symptoms due to X-chromosome inactivation.

 Physical Exam Findings

-- Presence of characteristic angiokeratomas, small dark red to black papules typically found in the bathing trunk area.
+Angiokeratomas: clusters of small, dark red to black papules typically found in the lower trunk and groin.

 Diagnostic Workup